acceleanu/num2en/README.md

-Convert a number into its representation in english words.
+Convert number into english text

 To build the project:
 ```